oicr-gsi/shesmu/language.md

 Compute the sum of the resulting value from _expr_, which must be an integer or floating point number.

+- `Tuple` _expr_ `Require` _count_

+Take the inputs and put them into a tuple.
+The values must be ordered.
+Tuples have a defined number of elements, so there must be exactly the right number of items available.
+If there are _count_ then a tuple of this length will be produced with all of the items in the input order.
+If the number of items is either too few **or too many**, an empty optional will be returned instead.

+Depending on the situation, `Skip` and `Limit` can be used to trim the input appropriately.

 - `Univalued` _expr_

 Collect exactly one value; if none are collected, the group is rejected; if